 3 hours.
 Elective.
 This course focuses on childhood and adolescent disorders.
-Particular attention will be given to diagnosis and consulting with parents and other agencies.
+Particular attention will be given to understanding the developmental trajectory of spectrum and specific diagnostic disorders.
 Attention deficit disorders, mood, anxiety and behavior disorders, attachment disorders, and developmental learning disorders will be highlighted.
-This course is recommended for those planning to work with children.
-It is recommended that the course be taken in conjunction with a child practicum placement.
+This course is recommended for those planning to work with children or who want to gain a more thorough understanding of the developmental trajectory of psychopathology.

-Prerequisites: PSYD 505 Human Development, PSYD 521 Personality Assessment, and PSYD 522 Cognitive Assessment.
+Prerequisites: PSYD 505 Human Development, and PSYD 502 Psychopathology.